kubernetes/kubernetes/docs/getting-started-guides/mesos.md

 Try out some of the standard [Kubernetes examples][9].

+Read about Kubernetes on Mesos' architecture in the [contrib directory][13].

 **NOTE:** Some examples require Kubernetes DNS to be installed on the cluster.
 Future work will add instructions to this guide to enable support for Kubernetes DNS.